 If an absence from a scheduled assessment or reassessment is excused, the resident will be assessed using a different assessment instrument at a time set by the assessment leader.
 Residents with excused absences will be given the same assessment opportunities as residents who were present at the assessment or reassessment.
 However, in blocks when team assessment is also utilized, because the resident could not participate in the team assessment, the resident will not be entitled to receive team points on any makeup assessment.
 Working with the resident, the faculty should arrange for the resident to take the assessment as soon as possible following the resident's return to school.
-Every effort should be made to schedule the makeup assessments.
+Every effort should be made to schedule the makeup assessment so that it does not jeopardize the resident's performance on other scheduled assessments.
 The date and time of the makeup assessment will be communicated to the Program Director and may or may not be scheduled for regular school hours.